 The main causes of Xanax addiction are the impact of the drug on the brain’s reward system, but various factors contribute to the development of the addiction, such as genetics, underlying mental health problems, and the environment according to a 2016 review of Benzodiazepine use, misuse, and abuse from the Mental Health Clinician.

 The most pronounced symptoms of Xanax addiction include withdrawal symptoms when a person stops, needs to keep taking the drug, and engages in risky behaviors to obtain it as stated in A Review of Alprazolam Use, Misuse, and Withdrawal published in the Journal of Addiction Medicine in 2018.

 The main misconception about Xanax addiction is that a person can just stop taking the drug, and their problem will be solved.
 Xanax has a strong addiction potential, which is why the person needs a well-structured treatment.

 How addictive is Xanax?

 Xanax is highly addictive due to its unique psychodynamic properties, which limit its clinical usefulness.
-The medication is only recommended for short-term treatment, a study from the Journal of Addiction Medicine reports.
+The medication is only recommended for short-term treatment, a 2018 review from the Journal of Addiction Medicine reports.
 The question is: why is Xanax so addictive?
 The fast-acting nature is what makes Xanax highly addictive; the drug reaches its peak in one to two hours.
 Since it’s fast-acting, Xanax induces a major change in the brain in a short timeframe.